PuntoPagos/documentacion/readme-english.md

 Notification service Response:
 * respuesta: 00 = OK, 99 = error
-* token: Unique Identifier of the transaction at Punto Pagos
+* token: Unique Identifier of the transaction at PuntoPagos
 * error: error message in case the answer is different from 00 (optional)

 JSON Example: